Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 She trailed off, then just looked down and shook her head.
 "Just take it.
 Please?
 I think she'd want you to have it.
 It just *feels* right.
 Carry on her work."

-Ava considered the picture on the screen at that moment---Cimbrean sunlight, somehow turning the industrial devastation around Folctha pretty just by being framed a certain way---and doubted that she was up to the job.
+Ava considered the picture on the screen at that moment - Cimbrean sunlight, somehow turning the industrial devastation around Folctha pretty just by being framed a certain way - and doubted that she was up to the job.

 But she *had* been wondering where to take her life, now that movie makeup wasn't an option.
 Maybe...